better-internet/radworks-docs/docs/radicle.md

 The above concerns led us to a design and implementation that differentiates itself from centralized forges in a few critical ways:

-1. The Radicle stack is open-source from beginning to end.
+1. The Radicle stack is open-source from top to bottom.
 There are no "closed" components.
 Every component of the Radicle stack is auditable, modifiable and extendable.
 2. Radicle is build *entirely* on open protocols.
 There are no "special servers", privileged users or companies in control of your collaboration.